 Italy offers so many bucket-list-worthy experiences — sipping prosecco at a piazza-side cafe in Venice, lounging on Sicily’s postcard-worthy beaches, or zooming past Roman ruins on the back of a scooter — that you could quickly lose count.

 Not to mention Italian cuisine.
-For us food travelers, no trip to Italy is complete without seeking out a few iconic dishes — the best pizza, the best pasta, and, my favorite, the best gelato!
-There are a lot of classic Italian desserts we adore but none beat a crispy waffle cone packed sky high with handmade Italian gelato (I’m a pistachio and stracciatella gelato gal myself).
+For us, food travelers, no trip to Italy is complete without seeking out a few iconic dishes — the best pizza, the best pasta, and, my favorite, the best gelato!
+There are a lot of classic Italian desserts we adore.
+Still, none beat a crispy waffle cone packed sky-high with handmade Italian gelato (I’m a pistachio and stracciatella gelato gal me).

 Unfortunately, though, all gelato is not created equal.
 A lot you find in Italy doesn’t come from quality ingredients.

 So how are you supposed to find the best gelato when you travel to Italy?
 Well, we’ve got you covered!

 PSA: Benvenuto To A Non-Gelato-Shaming Zone

 As a gelato enthusiast (who makes her own homemade gelato), I’ve had my share of outstanding and not-so-great.
 I’ve embarked on extensive hunts in many Italian cities for a top-notch shop or gelateria (pronounced “geh-lah-teahr-eeah”).

 Is it worth the effort to find a spot making artisan gelato using simple, local ingredients?
 Absolutely.

 Look, even so-called bad gelato can still hit the spot.
 If you want to enjoy a couple of scoops as you meander cobblestone streets at sunset, you don’t need to investigate every gelateria in town.